dalmo1991/superflexPy/doc/components.rst

    \frac{\textrm{d}\mathbf{S}}{\textrm{d}t}=\mathbf{I}(\mathbf{\theta}, t)-\mathbf{O}(\mathbf{S}, \mathbf{\theta}, t)

-where :math:`\mathbf{S}` represents the internal states of the reservoir, :math:`\mathbf{I}` represents the sum of all input fluxes (usually independent from the states), :math:`\mathbf{O}` represents the sum of all output fluxes, and :math:`\mathbf{\theta}` represents the parameters that control the behavior of the reservoir.
-In most conceptual models, reservoir elements have a single state variable (representing water storage) however multiple state variables can be accommodated when necessary (e.g., to represent transport).
+where :math:`\mathbf{S}` represents the internal states of the reservoir, :math:`\mathbf{I}` represents the sum of all input fluxes, :math:`\mathbf{O}` represents the sum of all output fluxes, and :math:`\mathbf{\theta}` represents the parameters that control the behavior of the reservoir.
+In most conceptual models, reservoir elements have a single state variable (representing water storage), however multiple state variables can be accommodated when necessary (e.g., to represent transport).

 SuperflexPy provides the class :code:`ODEsElement` that contains all the logic needed to represent an element controlled by a differential equation.
 The user needs only to specify the equations defining input and output fluxes.

-The differential equation is solved numerically; the choice of approximation (e.g. the implicit Euler scheme) is made by the user when initializing the reservoir element.
+The differential equation is solved numerically, though analytical solutions could be possible.
+The choice of solution method
+(e.g. the implicit Euler scheme) is made by the user when initializing the reservoir element.